 Please review our Adoption Process before filling out an application.

-We feel that JJ would do better in a househould without small children who might startle him with brisk movements or high-pitched screams.
+We feel that Jake would do better in a household without small children who might startle him with brisk movements or high-pitched screams.
 He would, however, most probably be great with older children (10-12 years old and over) who are provided with adequate guidance on how to approach and interact with him.

 This sweet boy is in need of a foster home or adoptive family

 The ideal home for Jake would be:

 Someone who would like to have just one canine companion or has non dominant dogs who will try to challenge him.
 He likely would do best with non threatening dogs like smaller dogs, BUT has been living in 2 foster homes since we rescued him and there always have been multiple dogs in the home.